Skip to main content

 Pattern 2: Warmup at startup

 Warmup(ctx, url) mimics a real browser page load.
-Fetches the page HTML, parses it, then pulls the obvious subresources (CSS, JS, fonts) with realistic headers, priorities, and timing.
+It fetches the page HTML, parses it, and pulls the obvious subresources (CSS, JS, fonts) with realistic headers, priorities, and request ordering.

 • TLS session tickets for the target's edge servers